-Lindau is a very small slow-paced Bavarian town on Lake Constance (Bodensee).
-Technically its an island connected by the road with the mainland.
+Lindau is a very small, slow-paced Bavarian town on Lake Constance (Bodensee).
+Technically it’s an island connected by the road to the mainland.

 Situated on the border with Switzerland and Austria, Lindau offers a stunning landscape.
-The perfect day in Lindau will be like:
+The perfect day in Lindau will be like this:

 - Walk in the historic town center

-- Sip coffee in one of the cafe by the lake
+- Sip coffee in one of the cafes by the lake

 - Grap an excellent Italian gelato (by the lake)

 - Take a ferry across the Constance lake